elysseaa/web102_prework/README.md

 ## Notes

 I apologize for the low quality gif of the walkthrough.
-I didn't really have that many challenges with this project other than remembering the syntax of the JS functions I used.
+I didn't really have that many challenges with this project other than remembering the syntax of the JS functions I used, since it's been a while since I last used them.
+This also took longer than I expected to make.

 ## License